CollingsKenny/React-JS-and-ESP32-Color-Picker/README.md

-# Hosting a React.JS web application from an ESP 32 using Asyc server, webpack, and more
+# Hosting a React.JS web application from an ESP 32 using Async server, webpack, and more

 # Introduction